eddiemoore/StructureCreator-AIR/README.markdown

 This AIR application is driven by either an xml schema or a zip file with template files, which can be customized to fit specific project requirements.
-It automatically creates sll files and folders that are in your schema file.
+It automatically creates all files and folders that are in your schema file.

 Using this AIR app can effectively streamline new project creation work flow.
-It only takes a few clicks to achieve which usually takes hours to recreate, duplicate or customize from previous projects.
+It only takes a few clicks to achieve which usually can take hours to recreate, duplicate or customize from previous projects.

 Are you using Structure Creator?